-As time goes on, we see more and more cryptocurrencies that are created with purposes that are of a very high interest for the common person – security, anonymity, availability, fast transactions, etc.
+As time goes on, we see more and more cryptocurrencies that are created with purposes that are of very high interest for the common person - security, anonymity, availability, fast transactions, etc.

 SelfKey fits into this context pretty well.
 It is becoming increasingly tougher to keep your identity safe and secure (let alone private) in the modern world.
 If you want to perform any of the more high-tier transactions or interactions (banks, hospitals, residence purchases, etc.), you immediately become subject to a wide variety of exposure.

 This is where the whole concept of SelfKey and SelfKey coins step in.
-Projects like this allow you to maintain a high level of privacy while still being fully functional and operational in society.
+Projects like this allow you to maintain a high level of privacy while still being fully functional and operational in the society.